Chiral numerical renormalization group: The Wilson Ladder

 We start this section by formally defining the problem we wish to address, pointing out where previous solutions break down, and setting the stage for the derivation of the Wilson ladder, which will then be outlined in the subsections.
 The Hamiltonian of a generic quantum impurity problem can be written as

-where $H_{\mathrm{bath}}$ describes a quadratic (non-interacting) fermionic bath, $H_{\mathrm{imp}}$ describes the (typically interacting) impurity degrees of freedom, and $H_{\mathrm{coupling}}$ couples the bath to the impurity(ies).
-Here we will assume an Anderson impurity model, for which $H_{\mathrm{coupling}}$ is also quadratic.
-Wilson's NRG can be decomposed into three stages: \begin{enumerate} \item[A.] \textit{Logarithmic discretization}, or coarse graining, of the bath Hamiltonian\textsl{.} \item[B.] \textit{}\textsl{Tridiagonalization} of the discrete bath Hamiltonian to a tight-binding (Wilson) chain with the impurity at one end. \item[C.] \textit{}Numerical \textsl{iterative diagonalization} of the full Hamiltonian, probing ever shrinking energy scales with each iteration. \end{enumerate} The first two steps are indifferent to the interaction $U$ within the impurity sites (see Eq.\,(\ref{eq:H-Imp-Anderson}) below).
-Therefore we set this intra-impurity interaction to zero, perform the mapping, and re-introduce it only for the iterative diagonalization.
+where $H_{\mathrm{bath}}$ describes a quadratic (noninteracting) fermionic bath, $H_{\mathrm{imp}}$ describes the (typically interacting) impurity degrees of freedom, and $H_{\mathrm{coupling}}$ couples the bath to the impurity(ies).
+In this section we will assume an Anderson impurity model, for which $H_{\mathrm{coupling}}$ is also quadratic.
+Wilson's NRG can be decomposed into three stages: \begin{enumerate} \item[A.] \textit{Logarithmic discretization}, or coarse graining, of the bath Hamiltonian\textsl{.} \item[B.] \textit{}\textsl{Tridiagonalization} of the discrete bath Hamiltonian to a tight-binding (Wilson) chain with the impurity at one end. \item[C.] \textit{}Numerical \textsl{iterative diagonalization} of the full Hamiltonian, probing ever shrinking energy scales with each iteration. \end{enumerate} The first two steps are indifferent to the interaction $U$ within the impurity sites {[}see Eq.\,(\ref{eq:H-Imp-Anderson}) below{]}.
+Therefore, we set the impurity Hamiltonian to zero, perform the mapping, and reintroduce it only for the iterative diagonalization.
 Assuming the bath and coupling Hamiltonians are diagonal in spin and flavor indices, we can apply the mapping to a single flavor of spinless fermions, and then duplicate the resulting structure.
-Thus, for the derivation of the Wilson ladder we will consider a single channel of non-interacting spinless right-moving fermions coupled to two impurities at $\pm R/2$
+Thus, for the derivation of the Wilson ladder, we will consider a single channel of noninteracting spinless right-moving fermions coupled to two impurities at $\pm R/2$: